Campo de’ Fiori

 Bruno had his own specific views on Christianity and cannot be claimed as Catholic or Protestant/Reformer; he was a contrarian.

-Nowadays this square is one of Rome’s hot night spots for young people.
+Nowadays Campo de’ Fiori or simply Campo is one of Rome’s hot night spots for young people.
 It is a great square to have dinner or have a beer.

 You arrive in a small car park, Lardo del Pallaro, which keeps the curved layout and foundations of the Theatre of Pompey.